 Ear Plugs are invaluable for sleeping at a noisy slip or with a crew that snores.
 They can also help prevent ear infections if you’re prone to them.
 After sleeping a night with earplugs in I always appreciate having a Q-tip handy.

-I like silicone earplugs and have used Macks earplugs for decades.
+I like silicone earplugs and have used Macks earplugs (affiliate link) for decades.
 They’re waterproof so you can use them to help prevent ear infections if you’re swimming and they’re very comfortable.
 The downside is dirt and sand work their way into the silicone so once they’re dirty you need to replace them; I always bring spares.

 If the stereo has an auxiliary port you it’s easy to listen to music from any music player with a headphone output.
 Sometimes in the boat specs it’s clear: